-5350:19 Principal Administrative Travel Allowance
+5350:24 Principal Administrative Travel Allowance

-- 1. An administrative travel allowance is to be granted to school principals for the constituent area served by the school as follows: - a Elementary and Junior Academies Head teachers or principals will receive one budgeted allowance per teacher FTE (including principal or head teacher) per month (12 months) up to a maximum of 14 budget allowances. - b.
+- 1. An administrative travel allowance is to be granted to school principals for the constituent area served by the school as follows: - a Elementary and Junior Academies Principals will receive one budgeted allowance per teacher FTE (including principal) per month (12 months) up to a maximum of 14 budget allowances. - b.
 Day Academies 14 budget allowances per month (12 months). - c.
 Boarding Academies 16 budget allowances per month (12 months)